 Some people will still have access to your credit file, including institutions with whom you already do business.
-For example, if you already have a Chase credit card, Chase can pull your credit.
+For example, if you already have a credit card, that credit card issuer can pull your credit.
 Also, freezing does not stop prescreened offers for credit.
 If you want to do that, you need to OPTOUT.
 Finally, collection agencies and certain government agencies will still be able to pull your credit under some circumstances.

 You must freeze your credit with each of the three major credit reporting agencies – TransUnion, Experian, and Equifax — separately.
 Consumers in some states must pay a fee to freeze, and sometimes to unfreeze, their credit reports.
 If you can show that you have already become a victim of identity theft, the fee may be waived.

 Credit Sesame credit expert Lynnette Khalfani-Cox explains in detail what it means to put a freeze vs. alert on your credit report.

 Fees vary depending on what state you live in, and are often free or under $10.
 Here are the fees for TransUnion, Experian, and Equifax.
 Each bureau will give you a PIN that you’ll need to use each time you want to lift the freeze, so don’t lose it!

 Yes, a freeze can be a bit of a hassle, but I guarantee you it’s peanuts compared to the nightmare of identity theft.
 Only 0.32% of Credit Sesame members currently have credit freezes on their account with TransUnion, which is a little frightening considering that this is the most effective way to guard against identity theft.